MINNESOTA BOARD OF PHARMACY

 A. The Board of Pharmacy

-1. The Board of Pharmacy consists of seven Board members appointed by the Governor; five Board members must be pharmacists, and two members must be public members.
+1. The Board of Pharmacy consists of nine Board members appointed by the Governor; six Board members must be pharmacists, and three members must be public members.

 2. The Board regulates pharmacists, pharmacies, pharmacy technicians, pharmacy interns, controlled substance researchers, medical gas distributors, drug wholesalers and drug manufacturers.
 The Board issues licenses or registrations for these individuals or businesses, investigates complaints against them and decides when to impose disciplinary action.